Ketel Marte Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.82 team ERA ranks 25th across all MLB pitching staffs.
+- The Red Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.76).

-- Red Sox pitchers combine to allow 72 total home runs at a clip of 1.4 per game (third-most in baseball).
+- Red Sox pitchers combine to allow the fourth-most home runs in baseball (72 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.